Szulerinio/tastier/README.md

 # Tastier
-An app for people who can't remember how they liked something.
+An app for people who can’t remember which brand of a food product they liked the most in today’s world of overwhelming variety.

-## General info
-A simple application you to store information about a product and quickly look it up using barcode scanner to decide if you want to buy it again.
+It's a simple application that can store your information about a product, so you can quickly look it up using barcode scanner to decide if you want to buy it again.

 ## Technologies
 Written in JavaScript using React Native and Expo